 For a fun (and off-topic) fact about cricket chirping: you can actually use the call of a male field cricket to find out the current temperature!
 You simply count the number of chirps that happen within thirty seconds, then add forty to that number.
 That should be very close to the actual outside temperature.
 Try it sometime to see what the temperature of your grow area is!

 Remember that plants with strong genetics are less vulnerable to pests and diseases.
-Make sure to buy high-quality cannabis seeds from a trusted seed bank.
+I have created multiple grow sets which features all you need in order to grow healthy plants from seed to harvest!

 If you notice some tunnels or mounds in the ground, brown blemishes on plants, seedling damage and hear cricket chirping, your marijuana plants are most likely infested by these pests.